EGI-Federation/documentation/README.md

 * [Hugo](https://gohugo.io/) is used to build a static website.
 * The theme [docdock](https://docdock.netlify.com/) is used.
-* The static site is [deployed on GitHub](https://gohugo.io/hosting-and-deployment/hosting-on-github/) using a dedicated [GitHub repository](https://github.com/EGI-Foundation/EGI-Foundation.github.io)
+* The static site is [deployed on GitHub](https://gohugo.io/hosting-and-deployment/hosting-on-github/) using a dedicated [GitHub repository](https://github.com/EGI-Foundation/EGI-Foundation.github.io) linked as a submodule under `public/`.

 ## Usage